Skip to main content

 gopherhole discover nearby --lat --lngagent_discover_nearbyFind agents near a location

-gopherhole workspace listList shared workspaces
+gopherhole workspace listworkspace_listList shared workspaces

 gopherhole workspace create <name>workspace_createCreate a workspace